-- d.
-Comparing worker details on the attendance register with supporting copies of identifying documents - Conducting tests to verify that the information on the EPWP Reporting Systems agrees with supporting documents e. - Conducting tests to verify that the information on the proof of payment agrees with the attendance register f. - g.
-Testing the proof of payment to verify that each contract worker signed that their wage payment was received or that similar proof exists - Conducting tests to verify that the rate of pay falls within the specified parameters h. - i.
+- a.
+Testing the control of the sign-off of the attendance register, participant data and proof of payment - b.
+Conducting surprise visits to verify actual attendance in accordance with attendance register - c.
+Conducting surprise visits to verify the validity of recorded participant data - d.
+Comparing worker details on the attendance register with supporting copies of identifying documents - e.
+Conducting tests to verify that the information on the EPWP Reporting Systems agrees with supporting documents - f.
+Conducting tests to verify that the information on the proof of payment agrees with the attendance register - g.
+Testing the proof of payment to verify that each contract worker signed that their wage payment was received or that similar proof exists - h.
+Conducting tests to verify that the rate of pay falls within the specified parameters - i.
 Ensuring that disbursements reach the intended public body (testing the accuracy of the provincial treasury's approved departmental drawings).